OvyEvbodi/alx-higher_level_programming/0x10-python-network_0/README.md

 ### Python - Network
 ***
-- The objectives of this project were:<br>
+- The objectives of this project were to know:<br>
 - What a URL is
 - What HTTP is
 - How to read a URL